ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 Example:

-10 seconds: a mistake is made creating a problem
+- 10 seconds: a mistake is made creating a problem
-10 minutes: the solution to the problem is known
+- 10 minutes: the solution to the problem is known
-6 hours: to approve execute of the solution
+- 6 hours: to approve execute of the solution

 +++

-There is a company doing devops which has it harder than what you have it
+- There is a company doing devops which has it harder than what you have it

-Treat as a product, not a project.
+- Treat as a product, not a project.
 Projects have a date.
-Products have value which can continually be improved.
+Products have value which can continually be improved |

-It can get worse before better
+- It can get worse before better |

 +++